What is Wet Bottom Shoo-fly Pie?

 One of my favorite kinds of molasses for making shoofly pie is Golden Barrel unsulphered baking molasses.
 I grew up close to the Golden Barrel plant in Pennsylvania.
 And it's easier to find good molasses in PA than here in Missouri.
 But I can always buy it online, and sometimes I can find it at bulk food stores.

-But, if you don't like molasses, you could probably make this pie using just Karo instead of molasses, although that would not really be a shoo-fly pie.
+But, if you don't care for molasses, you could make this pie using only King Syrup or Karo instead of molasses, although that would not really be a traditional molasses shoo-fly pie.

-This is the best shoofly pie recipe from Lancaster, PA!
+This is the best Amish wet bottom shoofly pie recipe from Lancaster, PA!
 It's good Amish food!
+And if you try this recipe, I would love it if you left me a comment and star rating below.

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.